 - Summer Festival: The concert series at Toronto's Harbourfront Centre typically features free summer shows through early September, which showcase outstanding artists and a wide range of musical styles.
 Concerts take place most Thursdays and Sundays and are approximately one hour.
 Bench seating is limited, so feel free to bring a blanket or lawn chair.
 This event was canceled for 2020.

 - The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create a fantastic Asian ambiance at the Montreal Botanic Garden during September and October.
 Thousands of visitors enjoy the lovely illuminated paths in the evening each year.
 This event was canceled for 2020.

 - The first Monday of September is Labor Day.
 Banks and most stores will be closed.
 Expect crowds that weekend.

 - Canada has its own currency—the Canadian dollar—however in border towns and at major tourist attractions (like Niagara Falls) U.S. currency may be accepted; it is at the discretion of the proprietor.
 When in doubt, use a major credit card, which is widely accepted throughout the country.

-- If your trip spans from the end of August into September or is at the tail end of the month with part of your trip in October, there are plenty of activities in those months, too.
+- If your trip spans from the end of August into September or from the tail end of September into part of October, there are plenty of activities in those months, too.